 - Concrete anchor straps: Concrete anchor straps, including our 4′ Concrete Anchor Strap and 4′ Web Only Concrete Anchor Strap, are made with heavy-duty polyester to withstand an impressive amount of weight.
 By looping an anchor strap over a piece of rebar and pouring concrete over top and letting it cure, you get a permanent anchor point.
 You can also use strap anchors as temporary concrete anchors when necessary and you have a rigid attachment point that meets OSHA’s requirements for anchorage strength.

 - Precast concrete toggle anchors: These toggle anchors are made to go in a precast concrete hole or steel flange.
 The toggle design on these anchors compresses the anchor so it can be easily inserted into the hole.
 Once inserted, the end of the anchor expands, holding the anchor securely inside the concrete.
-Choose between our 3/4″ toggle and our 7/8″ toggle.
-You can remove and reuse these toggles in other locations, creating a versatile design.
+Our 3/4″ toggle can be removed and reused and toggles in other locations, creating a versatile design.

 Why Malta Dynamics Is the Most Trusted Source for Fall Protection

 If you’re wondering where to buy fall protection, you’re already in the right place.
 Malta Dynamics was founded by a mason who wanted the very best fall protection products for his workers.
 Today, our team is made up of people who have worked in trades like masonry, construction and other industries for decades.
 We understand what workers need from their equipment, and we can deliver optimized solutions for your unique job site.